philipjoelsson/pandas/README.md

 URL: https://github.com/pandas-dev/pandas/issues/51607

 #### Summary in one or two sentences
+When doing binary operations on with Series/DataFrames, attributes does not propogate depending on order in which they are written.
+If there are two Series the attrs of the right one never propogates, but when having DataFrames together with Series the attrs of the Series never propgates,  no matter the order.

 ## Requirements for the new feature or requirements affected by functionality being refactored